FACTS ABOUT LIBRARIES

 ACE (Arts Council England) is the national development quango (sorry – non-departmental public body) providing advice and grants to libraries of all types in England.

-Libraries in Wales are devolved to a policy division of the Welsh Government – like DCMS and ACE rolled into one: English Welsh.
+Libraries in Wales are devolved to a policy division of the Welsh Government – like DCMS and ACE rolled into one: their sites in English Welsh.
 It is far more active than DCMS, with (for instance) better publicity, a duty for library services to report annually on how they are meeting defined national quality standards.

 Libraries Connected (formerly the Society of Chief Librarians) is now ACE’s official ‘Sector Support Organisation for libraries’.
 It’s doing much useful work (often in collaboration with CILIP and/or Carnegie UK – see below) and creating useful resources (though hard to find on labyrinthine website).